Muhthishimiscoding/FormValidatorPlus/readme.md

 */
 let rules = {
     image_input : [
-required',
+    'required',

    dimension : {
-quare : 0
+        square : 0
    }
     ],
     image_input2 : [

    dimension : {
-quare : 500
+        square : 500
    }
     ]
 }
 /**
 * @property {string} ratio pass the desired aspect ratio
 * here it would compare the desire aspect ratio for the image
 * like 16:9.
-* @property {number|undefined} difference a number of difference
+* @property {number} [difference = 0.1] a number of difference
 * which is allowed b/w expected aspect ratio
-* and user image aspect ratio the lowest value can be 5e-324.
+* and user image aspect ratio the lowest value can be 0 or Number.EPSILON.
-* The lowest floating point number in js. you can't pass
-* 0 here.
-* @property {string} key name attribute of your input
-* @see getDimensionError
 */

 let rules = {
     image_input : [
-required',
+        'required',
- dimension : {equal : "16:9" } }//also pass a number here too
+        {dimension : {equal : "16:9" } }//can pass a number here too
-    ]
+    ],
+    image_input2 : [
+        'required',
+        {
+            dimension : {
+                equal : "16:9",//can pass a number here too like 1.77 difference : 1.7
+            }
+       }
+    ],
 }
 ```